hiejulia/flight-booking/README.md

 + Auth-server : User / Passenger need to register/ login - authorized
 + Twitter Service : read twitter streams(from Airline branch twitter) and persist them on MongoDB and served them as a REST API(HATEOAS) to other service
+    + Database : MongoDB
-+ Search service : Read tweets from twitter service and push it on ElasticSearch as a search engine and produce userful search for these tweet
++ Search twitter service : Read tweets from twitter service and push it on ElasticSearch as a search engine and produce userful search for these tweet
+    + Database :
+    + Index engine : ElasticSearch
 + social-network-service : send flights and passengers data to Agency social network
     + Database : Neo4J